 Since August 2001 when NEA.BPD was founded by several family members, consumers, and one professional, the volunteers who are the core of the organization have worked on many projects, including over 55 conferences, Family Connections and TeleConnections programs, two web sites with 100+ videos, books and pamphlets, and Congressional Resolution HR 1005 designating May as Borderline Personality Disorder Awareness Month.

 We thank the family members, professionals, consumers, and researchers who have given and continue to give their support so freely.
 But, as you probably know all too well, BPD is an under-diagnosed and under-serviced disorder, and further work is needed to make treatment more readily available.
 Too many people struggle in silence and on their own.

 Funding is needed to develop a new generation of BPD researchers.
 Mental health professionals need access to training and the means to update their knowledge.
 Programs to help families need to be available.
 There’s much work to be done.

-Donations may be made via PayPal by using the links below or mailed to NEA.BPD 10 Quarry Court, St Albans, Vermont 05478.
+Donations may be made via PayPal by using the links on the right or mailed to NEA.BPD 10 Quarry Court, St Albans, Vermont 05478.
 Thank you!

 In Recognition of our Leader Training Sponsors